Financial Regulations In Saudi Arabia

 - New Tadawul regulations for short selling and securities lending.

-The Z&Co. team, working with Linklaters, has wide experience advising on financial regulatory matters, including advice to local and foreign financial institutions, payment service providers, fintech’s and insurance companies.
+The Z&Co.’s team of financial regulatory lawyers, working with Linklaters, has wide experience advising on financial regulatory matters, including advice to local and foreign financial institutions, payment service providers, fintech’s and insurance companies.